 As the data above has demonstrated, most people in communities are at the very least occasional bush users, even in ODF communities.
 In fact, in many communities, including ODF communities, interviewed participants expressed that most of their community members did not use the toilet consistently.
-For example, in a FGD in Lofa county, most participants thought that one in every ten persons in their quarter used the toilet every day.
+For example, in an FGD in Lofa county, most participants thought that 1 in every 10 persons in their quarter used the toilet every day.

 "Due to the toilet condition, 1 out of 10 persons use the toilet every day.
-One out of 10 persons use the toilet every day because people can use the bush more than the toilet. " (Lofa County, Bolahun, ODF Community, FGD woman)
+One out of 10 persons use the toilet every day because people can use the bush more than the toilet."

+(Lofa County, Bolahun, ODF, FGD, Woman)

-Participants in a Nimba County FGD also felt that consistent toilet use was low in their community, with one participant estimating that four in every ten community members used the toilet daily.
+Participants in a Nimba County FGD also felt that consistent toilet use was low in their community, with one participant estimating that 4 in every 10 community members used the toilet daily.
 One explanation given for this was travel distance to the toilet-consistent toilet use was more achievable for those in town than those in rural areas since the toilet was located in the town area.